TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performance-blocking.md

 <!--/issueDescription-->

 ## **Recommended Steps**
-We recommend following the steps below below to determine if impactful blocking is currently occuring and to identify the lead blocking session.
+We recommend following the steps to determine if impactful blocking is currently occuring.
+This procedure will identify the lead blocking session and wait duration.

 1. Run the following query: